algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

 ### 3.1 Performance

 The software have to respects criteria to be competitive and follow ours objectives.
-Once you've initialized the verification file (including the landmarks), the command prompt must finish the checking as fast as possible, depending of the file size.
+Once you've initialized the verification process (including the file with landmarks), the command prompt must finish the checking, following the number of lines there are in your file (1 minute for 30,000,000 lines), so depending of the file size.
 Before you're writing your route, a pre-processing method has to be made to ensure the rapidity of the program once you want to research for the quickest path.
 When you enter your depart point and your destination, the API[^8] must respond within 1 second.
 Finally, the software have to indicate you the most optimized path/the quickest path, without exceeding a margin of error of 10%.
 This isn't verifiable on your side, this is why we strive to offer you the best service as possible!